Vashdi/Weather-App/README.md

 2. Open `index.html` in your browser.

+3. To avoid CORS origin policy issues I downloaded Live Server extension and run index.html using Live server.
+   (it shouldn't be needed when you test on browser)

-3. Enter a city name or coordinates in the input field and click "Search".
+4. Enter a city name or coordinates in the input field and click "Search".

-4. The average temperatures for the next two weeks will be displayed.
+5. The average temperatures for the next two weeks will be displayed.

 ## API Key